aunduthi/Projects/README.md

 ![Position vs. Resistance](media/position_vs._resistance.png)

-The conductive string forms part of a voltage-divider circuit, allowing its electrical resistance to be estimated continuously during actuation.
+The conductive string forms part of a voltage-divider circuit, allowing its electrical resistance to be measured continuously during actuation.
 Position and resistance measurements were recorded simultaneously to investigate the relationship between actuator contraction and electrical resistance.
+The graph has a standard deviation of ±1.

 ## CAD (Fusion 360) Designs